-Even if the property is unfurnished an inventory should be prepared recording the condition of fixtures such as carpets, walls, sinks etc.
+Even if the property is unfurnished an inventory should be prepared to record the condition of fixtures such as carpets, walls and sinks.

 What detail needs to be included?

-Be specific and detailed when completing the description of items eg. walls are clean and painted, patio is weed free.
+Be specific and detailed when completing the description of items (eg walls are clean and painted, the patio is weed-free).
 Photographs can be added if required and any existing damage or defects should also be recorded.
 Where items differ in condition, each item should be recorded separately.

 Who needs to sign the inventory?

 Each occupier at the property named on the tenancy agreement must sign and date the inventory as being correct.
 Any photographs should also be signed and dated.

 What do you do with the inventory when it is signed?